lfurtkevicova/gislab-my-notes/docs/general/start.rst

    GIS.lab Desktop, GIS.lab Web and GIS.lab Mobile interface.

-Firstly, there are sections related to introduction like :ref:`Learning about the pieces <about>`, :ref:`Useful terms <terms>` or :ref:`Useful commands <commands>`.
+Firstly, there is a section related to introduction called :ref:`Learning about the pieces <about>`.
-To distinguish between different kinds of information we use some typographical and stylistic features, see chapter
-:ref:`Conventions used in this documentation <conventions>`.
 In case you feel sufficiently familiar with all the introductory parts, just skip them and go straight away to :ref:`GIS.lab Installation <gislab-installation>`.
 Section :ref:`Client Desktop layout <layout>` relates to GIS.lab client